MasterCraft Boat (NASDAQ:MCFT) Releases Q1 2023 Earnings Guidance

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in MCFT.
-Renaissance Technologies LLC lifted its stake in shares of MasterCraft Boat by 187.9% during the second quarter.
-Renaissance Technologies LLC now owns 47,500 shares of the company’s stock worth $1,000,000 after purchasing an additional 31,000 shares in the last quarter.
-American Century Companies Inc. lifted its stake in shares of MasterCraft Boat by 121.7% during the first quarter.
-American Century Companies Inc. now owns 37,043 shares of the company’s stock worth $912,000 after purchasing an additional 20,334 shares in the last quarter.
-Guardian Wealth Management Inc. lifted its stake in shares of MasterCraft Boat by 12.4% during the first quarter.
-Guardian Wealth Management Inc. now owns 36,067 shares of the company’s stock worth $888,000 after purchasing an additional 3,965 shares in the last quarter.
-Goldman Sachs Group Inc. lifted its stake in shares of MasterCraft Boat by 80.9% during the first quarter.
-Goldman Sachs Group Inc. now owns 36,020 shares of the company’s stock worth $886,000 after purchasing an additional 16,103 shares in the last quarter.
-Finally, AQR Capital Management LLC lifted its stake in shares of MasterCraft Boat by 43.8% during the second quarter.
-AQR Capital Management LLC now owns 29,403 shares of the company’s stock worth $619,000 after purchasing an additional 8,952 shares in the last quarter.
-Institutional investors and hedge funds own 89.33% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Group One Trading L.P. boosted its stake in MasterCraft Boat by 55.9% in the first quarter.
+Group One Trading L.P. now owns 1,394 shares of the company’s stock valued at $34,000 after acquiring an additional 500 shares during the last quarter.
+Rhumbline Advisers boosted its holdings in MasterCraft Boat by 3.8% in the 2nd quarter.
+Rhumbline Advisers now owns 21,151 shares of the company’s stock worth $445,000 after buying an additional 769 shares during the period.
+Vontobel Holding Ltd. boosted its holdings in MasterCraft Boat by 2.3% in the 1st quarter.
+Vontobel Holding Ltd. now owns 43,081 shares of the company’s stock worth $1,081,000 after buying an additional 963 shares during the period.
+Bank of New York Mellon Corp boosted its holdings in MasterCraft Boat by 1.3% in the 1st quarter.
+Bank of New York Mellon Corp now owns 82,990 shares of the company’s stock worth $2,042,000 after buying an additional 1,042 shares during the period.
+Finally, Lazard Asset Management LLC boosted its holdings in MasterCraft Boat by 88.5% in the 1st quarter.
+Lazard Asset Management LLC now owns 3,408 shares of the company’s stock worth $83,000 after buying an additional 1,600 shares during the period.
+89.33% of the stock is currently owned by hedge funds and other institutional investors.

 MasterCraft Boat Holdings, Inc, through its subsidiaries, designs, manufactures, and markets recreational powerboats.
 It operates through four segments: MasterCraft, Crest, NauticStar, and Aviara.
 The MasterCraft segment produces recreational performance sport boats, which are used for water skiing, wakeboarding, and wake surfing, as well as general recreational boating.